 With the door panel removed, you can see the speaker area and will notice three 10mm bolts holding the speaker into the door.
 Remove these bolts and disconnect the factory speaker.
 Notice how lightweight the OE speaker is compared to the aftermarket speaker.

 Remove the factory speakers and position the replacements.
 Source a factory wiring clip from Mazda to make the connections cleaner and easier.
 Route the wires and ensure that nothing is being crimped or stretched when the door panel is reinstalled.
-You may elect to use a speaker mount adapter if your chosen speakers do not fit the factory mount.
+You may elect to use a speaker mount adaptor if your chosen speakers do not fit the factory mount.

-MJM adapters – model SAK 112
+MJM adaptors – model SAK 112

 Reinstall the door panel in the reverse of removal.